 These improvement works involve river restoration schemes, work with local communities and businesses to engender behavioural change, and work to tackle a wide range of pollutants at source.

-Improvements involve re-shaping and re-landscaping five stretches of the Werrington, Marholm and Paston brooks, to restore the river to its more historical characteristics.
-The work will involve installing new features into the brooks to improve the way they naturally function.
+Improvements involve re-shaping and re-landscaping five stretches of the Werrington, Marholm and Paston brooks, to restore the river to its natural characteristics.
+The work involves installing new features into the brooks to improve the way they naturally function.
 From restoring the natural flow of the river, to increasing the amount of oxygen in the water, the features will help to clean the water, create new habitats, and provide a more pleasant space for all to enjoy.

-Along with the Werrington Environmental award, awarded by the Werrington Neighbourhood Council, the project has also been shortlisted as a finalist in the National ‘Big Biodiversity Challenge’ awards, results of which will be known in September.
+Along with the Werrington Environmental award, awarded by the Werrington Neighbourhood Council, the project gained a merit award at the Institution of Civil Engineers Awards in 2018!